Gum Disease: You Probably Have It And Don’t Know It

 Common symptoms of gum disease are:

 • oral ulcers

 • bad breath (halitosis)

-With regular professional cleanings and a quality at-home oral hygiene routine, it is possible to remove the plaque and prevent gum disease.
-Even the damaging effects of gum disease are also amazingly simple to turn around if treated early by our hygienists.
+If you schedule regular cleanings with Fred H. Peck, DDS and follow our hygienists’ advice on home care, it is possible to remove the plaque and prevent gum disease.
+Even the damaging effects of gum disease are also very simple to heal when addressed early by Fred H. Peck, DDS.

 Fred H. Peck, DDS’s hygienists provide gentle, thorough cleanings that remove the plaque coating that regular brushing misses.
 They also offer education and instruction on how to get the maximum benefit from brushing and flossing.

 Gum disease is deceptively painless in the early stages, so you may not know you have it.
 Couple that with the fact that gum disease is virtually impossible for the patient to self-diagnose and it becomes obvious why you need to see us on a regular basis.
 At your cleanings, Dr. Peck and a Fred H. Peck, DDS hygienist will take depth readings of the v-shaped crevice (called a sulcus) between your teeth and gums to determine if you have gum disease.

 Gum disease attacks just below the gum line in the sulcus, where it damages the supporting and connective tissues.
 As the tissues are damaged, the sulcus develops into a pocket; generally, the more severe the disease, the greater the depth of the pocket.
 In fact, pockets can get so deep that your tooth is no longer attached to your gums or jawbone.
 And, that’s when they fall out.